Su24-CS5004-Online-Lionelle/final-project-group-8/Manual/README.md

 #### Description

 - Offers users ability to sort their own collection based on ascending / descending order of trivia question attributes (i.e., category, difficulty, question type).
-- Default sort utilizes ?
+- Default sort is by category, then by question (alphabetically ascending).
-- Resetting the sorting requires ?

 #### How to Use